 Who was Simon G. Elliott?

 During the summer of 1863, Elliott was elected chief engineer of the Oregon and California Railroad Company.
-He was tasked with surveying a rail route between Marysville, California, and Portland, Oregon, a 641 mile stretch.
-However, several months into the expedition Elliott and his companions became embroiled in a dispute and, at the same time, ran out of funds to support their work.
+He was tasked with surveying a rail route between Marysville, Calif., and Portland, Ore., a 641-mile stretch.
+However, several months into the expedition, Elliott and his companions became embroiled in a dispute and, at the same time, ran out of funds to support their work.
 Desperate and frustrated, Elliott “left the party in possession of all its equipment and returned south to California” without completing the survey.
 On November 20, 1863, one day after President Abraham Lincoln’s Gettysburg Address, Elliott falsely reported to local papers that “the party…completed its work,” and that he was prepared to travel to Washington to lay “the claims and merits of the enterprise before Congress, [solicit] grants of land, right of way, and such other aid as Congress may see fit to bestow.”
-And so, with a multi-million-dollar project hanging in the balance, Elliott began his voyage east, arriving in New York City by boat on January 18, 1864.
+And so, with a multimillion-dollar project hanging in the balance, Elliott began his voyage east, arriving in New York City by boat on January 18, 1864.

 The Elliott Maps

-However, several important questions remain unanswered about the timing, purpose, and contents of the Gettysburg Elliott map.
+However, several important questions remain unanswered about the timing, purpose and contents of the Gettysburg Elliott Map.
 For instance, its commercial value remains uncertain.
 Perhaps David Wills sought to impress upon the public the monumental task his team had accomplished in moving thousands of bodies from improper graves to the new Soldiers’ National Cemetery.
 Or, perhaps Elliott sought to capitalize on the national interest Gettysburg was receiving and convinced Wills to engage his services.
-If Wills sought lasting financial support for the cemetery, he may have seen Elliott as a vehicle to spread the news about Gettysburg’s new cemetery—a win-win.
+If Wills sought lasting financial support for the cemetery, he may have seen Elliott as a vehicle to spread the news about Gettysburg’s new cemetery — a win-win.
 Regardless, it is clear that the map was not intended to be used as a tool to locate individual graves on the battlefield.
-In fact, out of over 8,000 graves notated, Elliott identified just seventeen by name.
+In fact, out of more than 8,000 graves notated, Elliott identified just 17 by name.

 Elliott’s map of Antietam, also created in 1864, was recently digitized by the New York Public Library and discovered by historians at the Adams County Historical Society during the research for this article.
 This survey bears striking resemblance to his Gettysburg work, with the same key features employed.
 One major difference is the fact that far more individual burials are identified by name on the Antietam map.
 Because Antietam’s dead were not relocated to a cemetery until after Elliott’s work in 1864, perhaps he had greater access to field notes from earlier surveys.